The Armed Services Advice Project (ASAP) provides dedicated information, advice and support to members of the Armed Forces community in Scotland.

-The service is provided by the Scottish Citizens Advice Bureau Service, and the funding group is led by Poppyscotland.
+The service is provided by the Citizens Advice Bureaux network in Scotland, and the funding group is led by Poppyscotland.
 We work closely with many organisations, both Service related and others, to provide support to the people who contact us.

-We provide free, confidential, impartial information, advice and support to people who:
+We provide free, confidential, impartial information, advice and support to the Armed Forces community, which includes people who:

 are currently serving in the Armed Forces, either Regular or Reserve, or a dependant of someone who is